slevey087/plugin-please/readme.md

 module.exports = awesome;
 ```

-The function body code will be run one time, when the plugin is first loaded into the manager (i.e. `PluginManager.plugin("awesome-plugin")`).
+The function body code will be run one time, when the plugin is first loaded into the manager (i.e. `PluginManager.import("awesome-plugin.js")` or `PluginManager.importAll()`).
 It should be used to define any module-wide variables that your plugin will need, such as a variable to store settings, or object classes.

 The return object is the meat of the plugin.
 Its entries can contain the metadata on the plugin (its name and priority), the basic API methods (`init`, `require`, `stop`, and `settings`), any hooks it's subscribing to, plus any other public variables it wants to expose.
 All fields are optional.